-- b) In the case of an airline designated by the Republic of Peru: - (i) It is not established and has not its headquarters in the territory of the Republic of Peru or does not have a valid Air Operator's Certificate in accordance with Peruvian law; or - (ii) Effective regulatory control of the airline is not exercised or not maintained by the Republic or Peru. - c) In case the designated airline fails to meet the conditions prescribed under the legislation normally applied to the operation of international air services by the Party considering the application or applications; or - d) In case of failure by such designated airline to comply with the legislation of the Party granting the authorization or permission, or - e) In case the designated airline fails to operate the agreed services in accordance with the conditions prescribed under the present Agreement. - 2.
+- b) In the case of an airline designated by the Federal Democratic Republic of Ethiopia: - (i) It is not established in the territory of the Federal Democratic Republic of Ethiopia or does not have a valid License and a valid Air Operator's Certificate issued in accordance with the applicable law of the Federal Democratic Republic of Ethiopia; or - (ii) The Federal Democratic Republic of Ethiopia is not exercising or maintaining effective regulatory control of the airline; or - (iii) The airline is not owned, directly or through majority ownership, or it is not effectively controlled by a State Party. - (iv) It is already authorized to operate under a bilateral agreement between the Portuguese Republic and another State Party, and by exercising traffic rights under this Agreement on a route that includes a point in that other State Party, it would be circumventing restrictions on traffic rights imposed by the bilateral agreement between the Portuguese Republic and that other State Party; or - (v) The airline holds an Air Operator's Certificate (AOC) issued by a State Party and there is no bilateral air services agreement between the Portuguese Republic and that State Party, and traffic rights to that State Party have been denied to the airline designated by the Portuguese Republic. - c) In the case the designated airline fails to meet the conditions prescribed under the legislation normally applied to the operation of international air services by the Party considering the application or applications; or - d) In the case of failure by such designated airline to comply with the legislation of the Party granting the authorisation or permission, or - e) In the case the designated airline fails to operate the agreed services in accordance with the conditions prescribed under this Agreement. - 2.
 Unless immediate refusal, revocation, suspension, limitation or imposition of the conditions mentioned in paragraph 1 of this Article is essential to prevent further infringements of the legislation, the right to refuse, revoke, suspend, limit or impose conditions shall be exercised only after consultation with the other Party.
 The consultation shall take place within a period of thirty (30) days from the date of the proposal to hold it unless otherwise agreed.